 We have added a list of FAQ (Frequently Asked Questions) below.
 The first question is a basic one:

 Q. HOW DOES A SWAP WORK?
 The goals of a children's clothing swap are to reduce textile waste -- save money -- and do something useful in the neighbourhood.
 Here's how it works: If you want to volunteer to help run the swap-- Contact Mac at Building Roots: email@example.com The tables will be run by Building Roots volunteers, but community members are welcome to volunteer as well.
 Sorting/running a table offers a chance to shop the swap in advance!
-To donate : -- Bring outgrown/surplus clothes to the swap sites -- clean clothes, sorted by size, in good shape, infant and children's sizes up to men/women's small (equivalent to boys/girls 14-16) On swap day -- Tour the swap sites -- pick up clothes that are new-to-you -- chat with neighbours on a nice fall day We ask everyone wear masks while shopping.
+To donate : -- Bring outgrown/surplus clothes to Moss Park Market between 11-3 on the day of the swap -- clean clothes, sorted by size, in good shape, from infant to adult, all sizes On swap day -- Tour the swap sites -- pick up clothes that are new-to-you -- chat with neighbours on a nice fall day We ask everyone wear masks while shopping.
 Bags and clothes will be laid out and there is no need to be close.
 Use hand sanitizer before and after handling clothes and wash everything you bring home.
 After the swap -- If you are a host, collect any remaining clothes into a box or bag labelled by size-- BR will store and WIP will take them away for you.

 Frequently asked Questions (FAQ)

 Q. Does it cost money?
-We are selling bags to support the cost of the swap (paying artists for graphic design, printing signs, etc) for $5 or pay-what-you-can (including FREE).
+It is free to shop the swap.
+You can bring your own bags and fill them for free, and we are selling upcycled T-shirt bags to support the cost of the swap (paying artists for graphic design, printing signs, etc) for $5 or pay-what-you-can (including FREE).
 You then fill up the bag with clothes wherever you shop.
 No individual prices!
 The object is to find new homes for ALL the clothes, so don't be shy.
-You can also bring your own bags to fill if you prefer.

 Q. Why a swap?
+Save money and save the Earth.
 With a little bit of work we can all benefit greatly from both finding a new home for our old items and by giving old items a new home.
 We avoid waste and enrich ourselves, and it costs some time and effort instead of money.

-Q. What are benefits/responsibilities of hosts?
+Q. What are benefits/responsibilities of hosts/volunteers?
 Benefits: People bring you donations of clothes in your child's size and you have first dibs on choosing what you want.
 Fun to see people and good karma.
 Responsibilities: Need to set up and maintain site from 10am-3pm on swap day.
-Works-in-Progress will bring signs, bags, maps and support if you need a break.
-Please provide hand sanitizer for yourself and shoppers.
+Works-in-Progress and Building Roots will bring signs, bags, maps and support if you need a break.

 Q. Can we donate other textiles like household items such as sheets?
-No. We welcome all neighbours to come and volunteer, but the items for this swap are for households with kids to give to other households with kids - so wearable clothes in good condition only.
+No, thank you.
+This is a swap for neighbours to exchange clothing - so wearable clothes in good condition only.
 Participants are asked to not donate clothing that needs repair.